 Hong Kong police fire tear gas as black-clad protesters return to streets

-The latest clashes are among the most violent to roil the Chinese-ruled city after a period of relative calm following intense anti-government protests that escalated in June last year, with fears over coronavirus keeping many residents indoors.
-Hundreds of protesters gathered in and around Mong Kok district and the Prince Edward subway station, where some of the most fierce violence erupted on Aug.
+The clashes are among the most violent in the Chinese-ruled city after a period of relative calm following intense anti-government protests that escalated in June last year, with fears over the coronavirus keeping many residents indoors.
+Hundreds of protesters gathered in and around Mong Kok district and the Prince Edward subway station, where some of the fiercest violence erupted on Aug.
 31, when police fired tear gas at pro-democracy protesters throwing petrol bombs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)